VernonDodo/faq-accordian-card/README.md

 ### What I learned
 I have a good grasp of HTML.
 What this particular challenge has helped me with, was to improve on my CSS skills.

 On the Javascript front, I struggled with adding event listeners to elements but I finally perservered.
-I am particularly proud of the following piece of code to toggle the accordion button:

-if (panel.style.maxHeight) {
-  panel.style.maxHeight = null;
-} else {
-  panel.style.maxHeight = panel.scrollHeight + "px";
-}
+On the positive side, I learnt to write shorter, smarter code with JQuery.

 ### Continued development